-Intensive Summer Writing Camp for High School Sophomores and Juniors
+Intensive Summer Writing Camp for High School Students

-Students select one genre - poetry, fiction or nonfiction - and focus on that genre throughout the week.
+Students select one genre - poetry or fiction - and focus on that genre throughout the week.
 They will work with professional writers and their own peers in order to hone their skills, develop their writing and receive personal feedback from someone working in their craft.
 At the end of the week, students will also have the opportunity to participate in a public reading that is open to friends and family.
 Classes are limited to 12 students each.

-- Improve your confidence and your wring with a week-long immersive workshop in the genre of choice
+- Improve their confidence and writing with a week-long immersive workshop in the genre of choice

-- Focus on poetry, fiction, or nonfiction with peers who have the same interests
+- Focus on poetry or fiction with peers who have the same interests

-- Work with an d get one-on-one feedback from a published writer in your genre
+- Work with and get one-on-one feedback from a published writer in their genre

 - Experience the Duquesne University campus and see what it's like to be immersed in a college-level writing workshop

-The poetry workshop will focus on different ways to appreciate and understand poetry-by reading poems, by listening to poems, by discussing poems, and, ultimately, by writing poems.
+The poetry workshop will focus on different ways to appreciate and understand poetry--by reading poems, by listening to poems, by discussing poems, and, ultimately, by writing poems.
 We'll examine and discuss a variety of poetic forms, familiar and new, and students will have the opportunity to experiment with various forms and techniques.
 The class will additionally function as a workshop; in other words, students will be expected to read each other's work and then respond in a critically constructive fashion.
 With the small class-size, the group's interests will also help direct the focus of lessons; interested students will also have the opportunity to learn about the publication process.

 In this fiction writing workshop students will read a variety of published short stories, do exercises focused on specific craft issues (such as character, point of view, dialogue, etc.), write critical responses, and ultimately produce their own short stories.
 The class will additionally function as a workshop; in other words, students will be expected to read each other's work and then respond in a critically constructive fashion.